March 28, 2024

 Financing With Qmerit

-Qmerit offers financing packages for all of your electrification needs, including EV charging stations, smart panel upgrades, battery storage, and solar integration.
+With the ability to pay over time or utilize our financing partner through select Qmerit-certified installers, Qmerit offers financing packages for all of your electrification needs, including EV charging stations, smart panels, battery storage, and solar integration—and with our rebate finder, we ensure you can maximize your savings with federal, state, and local incentives.

-Our licensed installers can perform an assessment of your electrical infrastructure, discuss your options, and put together a detailed quote for your electrification project.
+Our licensed installers will perform a thorough assessment of your existing electrical infrastructure, discuss your options, and put together a detailed quote for your electrification project.

 Once you know more about the total cost, we can discuss your financing options and help you select a package that suits your needs and budget.